surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Check Case functionality On / Off

-If check case is enabled,global parametrs can be used wi
+If check case is enabled,global parametrs can
 ## Edit Global Parameters

              welcome to Biplus